chA0s-Chris/BlazorMessageBus/README.md

 - Forwarding model: Forwarding to bridges is fire-and-forget and does not affect `PublishAsync` latency.
 Remote delivery is eventual and may complete after `PublishAsync` returns.
 - Loop prevention: Each bridge has a unique Id.
 Inbound injections carry the originating bridge Id so the local bus can skip forwarding back to that same bridge, preventing loops.
 - Error isolation: Exceptions thrown during forwarding are swallowed so local delivery is never affected.
+To observe such errors, configure `options.OnBridgeException`.
 - Lifecycle and disposal: Disposing a bridge deactivates it, stops further forwarding, forbids additional injections, and deregisters it from the bus.
 Disposal is idempotent and never throws.
 - Filtering: Configure filters to control which message types are forwarded using `BlazorMessageBridgeFilters.Include(...)`, `Exclude(...)`, or `Where(...)`.
 Filters can be reconfigured at runtime and apply to subsequent messages.
 - Cancellation: Cancellation tokens passed to `PublishAsync` are observed only by outbound forwarding (e.g., your transport).
 Local delivery is not canceled.
 Similarly, `InjectMessageAsync(..., cancellationToken)` does not cancel local delivery.